forrestjgq1982/notes/vi.md

-syntax      | syn      | set highlight option(ON/OFF) for current buffer patchmode   | pm       | save the original file to backup as .orig textwidth   | tw       | max width of text line, 0 to disable
+syntax      | syn      | set highlight option(ON/OFF) for current buffer patchmode   | pm       | save the original file to backup as .orig textwidth   | tw       | max width of text line, 0 to disable shiftwidth | sw | number of space used for indention softtabstop | sts | nmber of spaces a tab takes

 ## command
 option        | short | action